 Accuracy of Facts

 Information contained in a report must be based on accurate facts.
-Since decisions are taken based on report information, any inaccurate information or statistics will lead to a wrong decision.
+Since decisions are based on report information, inaccurate information or statistics will lead to a wrong decision.
 It will hamper ensuring the achievement of the organizational goal.

 A good report should be concise, but it does not mean that a report can never belong.
 Rather it means that a report transmits maximum information with minimum words.
 It avoids unnecessary detail and includes everything significant and necessary to present proper information.